 The College does not condone the possession, consumption, ingestion, injection, or inhalation (without prescription or medical authorization) of substances that have the capacity to change a person's mood, behavior, or mind, or modify and relieve pain, such as, but not limited to marijuana, opiates, amphetamines, barbiturates, hallucinogens, psychedelics, or solvents.
-Any student found to be in conflict with the above or local, state, and federal narcotics laws, will be referred to the Dean of Student Engagement, who will initiate the college's disciplinary process.
+Any student found to be in conflict with the above or local, state, and federal narcotics laws, will be referred to the Vice President for Enrollment Management and Student Experience who will initiate the college's disciplinary process.
 The sanction may result in separation from the College.
 Disciplinary action against a student under College rules does not preclude the possibility of criminal charges against that individual.
 Similarly, the filing of criminal charges does not preclude action by the College.

-The use of illegal drugs and the misuse of prescription and other drugs pose a serious threat to the physical and mental well-being of students, faculty, staff, visitors and guests of the College.
+The use of illegal drugs and the misuse of prescription and other drugs pose a serious threat to the physical and mental wellbeing of students, faculty, staff, visitors and guests of the College.
 The College is committed to providing accurate information and educational programs to prevent such use of drugs.
 If further information is required about these programs, services, and the assistance available at the College.
-Please contact the Counseling Center, Spiritual Life or any Student Engagement Staff.
+Please contact the Counseling Center, Spiritual Life or any Enrollment Management and Student Experience Staff.